 Waste is anything that does not add value to a product or service.
+Being able to identify waste is the first step to cutting it out of your business processes.

 The acronym TIM WOODS has been used as a helpful way of identifying waste: